MLXIO

 Introduction to ML Pipelines and Their Importance

-A machine learning pipeline is a structured sequence of automated steps that transform raw data into actionable predictions.
-Pipelines orchestrate data collection, preprocessing, model training, validation, deployment, and monitoring, ensuring that each stage is reliable, repeatable, and scalable.
+A machine learning pipeline is a structured sequence of automated steps that turns raw data into predictions or model artifacts.
+Pipelines typically orchestrate data collection, preprocessing, feature engineering, model training, validation, deployment, and monitoring.

 Key Insight: